Print This Bible Study

 In Revelation 2:7, partaking of the tree of life has been promised to the overcomers from among those already possessing eternal life.
 Consequently, in this passage, the tree of life can have nothing whatsoever to do with perpetuity of life; and it is the same in the Genesis account when man was first brought upon the scene to rule and to reign.

-The tree of life in both Genesis chapters two and three and Revelation chapter two appears in a different setting entirely.
-The tree of life reserved for Christians is associated peculiarly with a provision for those who will rule and reign as co-heirs with Christ; and viewing Adam’s position in the Genesis account — created to rule and reign, in possession of life, with the fruit of the tree of life at his disposal — the same would hold true.
-This would have to hold true, for that seen relative to the tree of life in Revelation chapter two is drawn from that which was first seen relative to this tree in Genesis chapters two and three.
+This whole overall thought concerning the tree of life in Scripture would have to hold true, for that which is seen relative to this tree in Revelation chapter two is drawn from that which was first seen relative to this tree in Genesis chapters two and three.
 The fruit of the tree of life was in the past (seen in the book of Genesis) and will be in the future (seen in the book of Revelation) a provision for the rulers in the kingdom.
 This is an evident fact that must be recognized.

 Wisdom, Understanding

-Happy is the man who finds wisdom, and the man who gains understanding;
+Happy is the man who finds wisdom and the man who gains understanding;

 For her proceeds are better than the profits of silver and her gain than fine gold.

-She is more precious than rubies, and all the things you may desire cannot compare with her.
+She is more precious than rubies and all the things you may desire cannot compare with her.

 Length of days is in her right hand, and in her left hand riches and honor.

-Her ways are ways of pleasantness, and all her paths are peace.
+Her ways are ways of pleasantness and all her paths are peace.

 She is a tree of life to those who take hold of her, and happy are all who retain her.
 (Proverbs 3:13-18)